matplotlib/matplotlib/doc/faq/installing_faq.rst

 easy_install from egg
 ------------------------------

-You can also us the eggs we build for OSX (see the `installation instructions
+You can also use the eggs we build for OSX (see the `installation instructions
 <http://pypi.python.org/pypi/setuptools#cygwin-mac-os-x-linux-other>`_
 for easy_install if you do not have it on your system already).
 You